A python library to check phonetic transcriptions

 c, depending on the alphabet from which they are taken.

-Another example is to parse a sound that is not yet in our database.
-We will try to create this sound automatically and infer its features from the set of diacritics and the base sound:
+pyclts can not only deal with sound that are already in our database.
+Intead, We it tries to create "unknown" sounds automatically and infer its features from the set of diacritics and the base sound:

 You can see, since we represent breathy-voice phonation differently, we flag this sound as an alias.
 Also since it is not yet in our database explicitly coded, we flag it as a "generated" sound.
 In a similar way, you can generate sounds from their names: